 Founded in 2009, Sustainable Travel Ireland grew out of a ground-breaking project in the north-west of Ireland called Greenbox.
-The project was initiated by ecotourism leader Mary Mulvey who is now a key member of Sustainable Travel Ireland.
+The project was initiated by Mary Mulvey who was the previous owner and driving force behind Ecotourism Ireland.

 Greenbox, which ran from 2006-2009, highlighted the best of what the north-west had to offer, while ensuring the region’s heritage and environment were preserved for this and future generations.